Naturalist (book)

-Naturalist is an autobiography by naturalist, entomologist, and sociobiologist Edward O. Wilson first published in 1994 by Island Press.
-In it he writes on his childhood and the beginnings of his interest in biology, on his work in entomology and myrmecology, on his work with biogeography, and on several of his writings including on his controversial work Sociobiology: The New Synthesis (1975), as well as several other subjects.
+Naturalist is an autobiography by Edward.
+O. Wilson, an naturalist, entomologist, and sociobiologist.
+It was first published in 1994 by Island Press.
+It is about his childhood and the beginnings of his interest in biology, his work in entomology and myrmecology, his work with biogeography.
+He writes about several of his writings including his controversial work Sociobiology: The New Synthesis (1975).
 It was awarded the 1995 Los Angeles Times book prize for Science and Technology publication.

 In 2020, a graphic novel version was published, adapted by Jim Ottaviani and C.M.
 Butzer.